pivotal/docs-tap/app-live-view/install.hbs.md

     Added installed package 'appliveview-apiserver' in namespace 'tap-install'
     ```

-1. Verify the package install for Application Live View Apiserver package by
+1. Verify the package install for Application Live View APIServer package by
    running:

     ```console